-In case you notice your Smart flow app won’t connect at the clinic from the iPad and you receive DNS server errors on the web the cause of it could deal with some recent changes in DNS that aren't quickly recognized by some providers.
+In case you notice your Smart Flow application won’t connect from the iPad as well as you receive DNS server errors on the web, please notice some recent changes in DNS that aren't quickly recognized by some providers.
 There are some troubleshooting steps we would like to suggest you to mitigate the issue.

-PLEASE NOTE if you enter more than one DNS server, be sure sure to separate the servers with commas.
+NOTE: If you enter more than one DNS server, be sure to separate the servers with commas.

 The same process can be used to change the servers again at a later time, or to revert back to the connection's default.
 To use the DNS server the Wi-Fi network specifies, change from Manual back to Automatic.

 NOTE: That this change will only apply to a specific Wi-Fi network, not for all networks.
 This setting needs to be changed on all Wi-Fi networks you wish to use a specific DNS server through.